 The first trimester is one of the most exciting and difficult times of your pregnancy.
 Many women feel exhausted and nauseated during the first trimester.
 I was so tired and sick for the first 16 weeks of my pregnancy so the first trimester was not the time for me to get stuff done!
 Here are the things to do when you first find out you’re pregnant.

 - Tell your partner you’re pregnant!
 You might want to wait to announce your pregnancy to everyone else, but you’ll probably want to let your partner know ASAP!
-You can send him on a pregnancy announcement scavenger hunt if you’re looking for a fun idea.
+You can send him on a pregnancy announcement scavenger hunt or use another cute way to tell your husband you’re pregnant from this list if you’re looking for a fun idea!

 - If you’re feeling nauseated, use these morning sickness remedies to help you feel better.
 Lemon drops were a lifesaver for me!